FC Polissya Zhytomyr: Current rendition (since 2016)

 In November 2015, FC Polissia Zhytomyr applied for the 2016–17 Ukrainian Second League.
-On 23 March 2016 the deputy mayor of Zhytomyr Matviy Khrenovu announced in his Facebook that new director of MFC Zhytomyr became a head of Zhytomyr Rayon Football Federation Ruslan Pavlyuk.
+On 23 March 2016, the deputy mayor of Zhytomyr, Matviy Khrenovu, announced on his Facebook that the new director of MFC Zhytomyr became the head of Zhytomyr Rayon Football Federation, Ruslan Pavlyuk.

-In March 2017, the club was renamed into FC Polissya Zhytomyr.
-The club also adopted a new logo with 1959 year of establishment thus claiming heritage of the original FC Polissya Zhytomyr.
+In March 2017, the club was renamed to FC Polissya Zhytomyr.
+The club also adopted a new logo with 1959 year of establishment, thus claiming heritage of the original FC Polissya Zhytomyr.

-Since 2021, the club has been financed by the BGV Group which controls a network of ATB-Market retail stores.
+Since 2021, the club has been financed by the BGV Group, which controls a network of ATB-Market retail stores.

 In May 2023, FC Polissya Zhytomyr won Ukrainian First League with three rounds left till the end of the tournament, reaching the Ukrainian Premier League for the first time in the club's history.
 Next year, the club finished 5th in Premier League, which led to the club's first ever participation in European competitions.

 Stadium

 The Tsentralnyi Stadion is the main football arena of Zhytomyr Oblast.

-MFC Zhytomyr started to play at Tsentralnyi Stadion (Central Stadium), however soon at the stadium started renovations and the club moved to smaller Kolos Stadion.
+MFC Zhytomyr started to play at Tsentralnyi Stadion (Central Stadium); however, soon, at the stadium, renovations started, and the club moved to smaller Kolos Stadion.

-In 2017, the club temporarily moved to Korosten to play at the local Spartak Stadion which was approved by the Football Federation of Ukraine and Professional Football League.
+In 2017, the club temporarily moved to Korosten to play at the local Spartak Stadion, which was approved by the Football Federation of Ukraine and Professional Football League.

 In March 2021, Polissya returned to Tsentralnyi Stadion, after 16 years of reconstruction.